Christian Bethancourt Player Props: Rays vs. Orioles

-The Tampa Bay Rays, including Christian Bethancourt (.216 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+On Wednesday, Christian Bethancourt (.167 on-base percentage in past 10 games, 101 points below season-long percentage) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 6:35 PM ET.

-In his previous game, he racked up three RBI (going 1-for-4 with a home run) against the Yankees.
+He had a hitless showing in his previous game (0-for-3) against the Orioles.

 Christian Bethancourt Game Info & Props vs. the Orioles